jlangch/venice/doc/readme/repl-advanced.md

 :kira     :math     :ring     :maven    :tomcat   :webdav   :xchart
 ```

-The namespace alias for can be completed with a single char default:
+The namespace alias for a module can be completed with a single char default:

 ```text
 venice> (load-module :grep <TAB>